lynx-json/jsua/README.md

 A generic and embeddable user agent written in JavaScript.

-## data-jsua-app
+## data-jsua-context

-JSUA needs to know where its view hierarchy starts.
-To indicate the root view, add a `data-jsua-app` attribute to the root view and start JSUA by calling `fetch` and assigning `options.origin` to this view.
+The `data-jsua-context` attribute can be applied to any view to identify share view/presentation context information.
+The value of this property MUST be a space-delimited token list.
+This attribute is not required on all views with one exception.
+JSUA needs to know where the view hierarchy for the application begins.
+To indicate the root view for the application, add a `data-jsua-context` attribute to the root view containing the token `app`.
+To start JSUA, call `fetch` and assign `options.origin` a reference to this root view.

 ## fetch